 Native Express has more features (6 vs 2).
 See the feature matrix above for the full breakdown.

-Choose SwiftShip if you need Onboarding and In-app purchases and prefer its tech stack.
-Choose Native Express if Auth and Database are higher priorities.
+Choose SwiftShip if you need In-app purchases and Onboarding and prefer its tech stack.
+Choose Native Express if AI and Analytics are higher priorities.
 If price is the deciding factor, SwiftShip is $$50 cheaper.